agl-alexglopez/agl-alexglopez.github.io/_posts/2025-08-03-rosetta-stones-and-mazes-solver-design.md

 ];
 ```

+Now there are four unique colors that will mix creating 15 possible unique colors depending upon the number of threads that visit a square.
+As an added bonus the more threads that visit a square the brighter the colors get which acts as a kind of heat map of thread activity.

 I went to all of this trouble because using 24-bit color allows us to specify the exact color that should appear on solving paths regardless of any terminal or shell style settings we may have on our computers.

 ## Conclusion

 You now have all the tools to implement a program that both builds and solves mazes.
 We even went above and beyond with the more advanced multithreading design.
 You should alter the design to fit your language capabilities and time constraints.
-See the tips at the bottom of the article if you get stuck.
+See the tips at the bottom of the post if you get stuck.

 In the next and final post in this series we will discuss why this Rosetta Stone project is good for testing third party libraries in a language and some advanced ideas to pursue.